mitosisX/limekit-docs/source/index.rst

 * :doc:`Part 2: Using Widgets </widgets>`: Focuses on interactivity.
 Think buttons, combo boxes, menus, check boxes, radio buttons and many more - they're all in the mix!

-* :doc:`Part 3: Layout Managers </layouts>`: Covers all the different layout managers that are available.
+* :doc:`Part 3: Using Widgets </widgets>`: Focuses on interactivity.
+Think buttons, combo boxes, menus, check boxes, radio buttons and many more - they're all in the mix!

+* :doc:`Part 4: Widget Items </widget-items>`: Covers how to interact with some special widgets such as the Tab, ToolBar, etc.

-* :doc:`Part 4: App utilities </app-object>`: Shows you how to make the most of the utilities in the framework and all the extra goodies that come with it!
+* :doc:`Part 5: App utilities </app-object>`: Shows you how to make the most of the utilities in the framework and all the extra goodies that come with it!

 * :doc:`Part 5: Batteries included </batteries>`: Covers all the other features provided by the framework, such as the sqlite3 database, using the system tray, displaying system notifications, threads, signals, and many more.